mzaart/View/website/docs/index.md

 makes UI development easier and faster.
 View makes your code cleaner, easy to read and more maintainable.

+**Note that this library is still under development.
+The current release constitutes a MVP.
+You can still use it but features may be added, removed or reimplemented and the library isn't fully tested yet.**

 ## Why use View?

 - Fully Native: With View, you run native code on each platform.
 The code